lcorndogl/Hackathon-1-HTML-CSS-JavaScript/readme.md

 ## Future Features

 The game could have a login funtion, to allow users to track their all-time high scores, and keep a record of successful and unsuccesful solves.

 A timer could be added to the game for a more configurable challenge.
 This could also be tracked across users, and used to generate leaderboards based on fastest times and highest scores.

+Future features: A number of things that were proposed as future features or stretch goal were implemented, such as high score tracking and previous attempted letters being colour coded.

+Future features that could still be implemented with more time and integration of additional technologies include use of cookies to makes scores persistent across sessions, or use of a backend server to allow users to create accounts, allowing them to track their scores across multiple sessions and devices.

+Other features could include social media integration, and the use of APIs to post scores to social media platforms automatically.

+Graphing methods for scores over time could also be investigated and implemented.

 ## Deployment